vedantmandanka47/Wordic-Phone/README.md

 - Minimum sentence length enforcement.
 - Input buffer clearing.
 - Robust input validation and error handling.
-- "Backwards" button to correct mistakes.
+- A way to go backwords to correct mistakes.
 - Player drop-out handling.
 - Welcome page for a smooth start.
 - A List of Log file for easy access.